PanithanPenny/ITP-Dynamic-Web/Final/readme.md

 # Final Dynamic Web
 ## Design your space
-This project is built on Node.js and Express.js, with Replit used for development and deployment.
+This project combines the final with my other class, Handheld Creative Tools.The project is built on Node.js and Express.js, with Replit used for development and deployment.
 I utilizes Multer for file handling, the @replit/database for simple data storage, and Google Cloud Storage for image hosting.

 Replit link [https://hh-final-design-your-space-2-panitankasin.replit.app/](https://hh-final-design-your-space-2-panitankasin.replit.app/)